enricguaus/nanAI/README.md

 # nanAI

-*nanAI* is a collaborative piece that ains to establish a dialogue between a live performer and and Artificial Intelligence model.
+*nanAI* is a collaborative piece that aims to establish a dialogue between a live performer and and Artificial Intelligence model.
 The code here presented is a specific part of the whole piece consisting on a unsupervised Machine Learning model creation based on a set of (manually) selected audio descriptors implemented in Supercollider for Realtime performance.

 ![Screenshot](images/screenshot.jpg)